GatiAher/gatiaher-hugo/content/projects/1D-and-2D-Fourier-Transforms.md

 caption="Horizontal sine wave stripes FFT magnitude plot has a pattern of vertical dots indicating the presences of a periodic pattern across the y-direction."
 >}}

 The horizontal stripes' shifted magnitude plot has three dots, the DC-offset in the center, and two points along the vertical axis.
 The two points correspond to the dominant frequencies of the image.
-Just like when reading the 1D shifted magnitude plots, we can find the dominant frequencies by finding the distance from the brightest points to the center of the plot, then converting units from pixel location to basis component frequency indexes.
+Similar to reading the 1D shifted magnitude plots, in the 2D shifted magnitude plots we can find the dominant frequencies by calculating the distance from the brightest points to the center of the plot, then converting units from pixel location to basis component frequency indexes.

 The log transform compresses the range of the magnitudes and brings more information into the visible range.
 When analyzing the sine plot, the log of shifted magnitude plot shows all the lesser frequencies that are harmonic multiples of the original frequency.

 ## Exercises

 To get a feel for reading patterns from a 2D FFT centered magnitude plot, look at these examples.
 For each image, think about the repeating unit and directions of periodic repetition.
 Look back to the annotated cameraman and log magnitude plot image for an example.
-Remember that low frequency components are in the center of the plot, and high frequency components are on the outer edges.
+Remember, low frequency components are in the center of the plot and high frequency components are on the outer edges.

 {{< figure
 height=150